ionic-team/capacitor/site/docs-md/guides/push-notifications-firebase.md

 Now for the fun part - let's verify that push notifications from Firebase are working on Android and iOS!

-We need to fire up our application on Android or iOS to see our code on `home.page.ts` receive the notifications.
+We need to fire up our application on Android or iOS so that our `home.page.ts` page can register and receive notifications.

 To open your Android project in Android Studio:
 ```bash